Designing a Machine Learning-Driven, Cross-Hardware Emulator for Noisy Quantum Computers with Gate-Based Protocols: Gate set tomography

-Some gates, such as the identity gate, have matrix elements other than the expectation values of the identity operator that remain invariant in the presence of dephasing noise, unlike the depolarizing noise.
-On this premise, we carefully selected a variety of angles for $\theta$ and $\phi$ such that the resultant 4 by 4 single-qubit GST matrices show a clear distinction between depolarizing noise and dephasing noise, as detailed in Table~\ref{table.PRX_gate_set}.
-This selection ensures that the neural network can better distinguish between depolarizing and dephasing noise.
+At the same time, some gates, such as the identity gate, have matrix elements other than the expectation values of the identity operator that remain robust under dephasing noise but not depolarizing noise.
+Building on this observation, we selected a variety of angles for $\theta$ and $\phi$ such that the resulting 4 by 4 single-qubit GST matrices show a clear distinction between depolarizing noise and dephasing noise, as detailed in Table~\ref{table.PRX_gate_set}.
+This design choice provides the neural network with sharper discriminative features, enabling more reliable differentiation between noise types.